-Some people spend years and years plodding along to hopefully someday become financially independent.
+Some people spend years and years searching for happiness, plodding along to hopefully someday become financially independent.

 For some lucky other folks, which include me and today’s guest author, you realize at some point in your late thirties that you actually have this thing called financial independence, and the biggest challenge is figuring out what to do with it.